New Hh Treatment Approved in Japan, A Topical Rx for Underarms in Final Studies in USA & Hh Treatment Developer Involved in COVID-19 Vaccine Research

 Common, mostly mild side effects (occurring in 5% or more of patients) in the sofpironium bromide gel group were nasopharyngitis (cold symptoms) (14.2%), dermatitis (itchy, red or rashy skin) in the underarms (8.5%), and erythema (redness) at the application site (5.7%).
 Also, a small percentage of those (2.8%) in the treatment group experienced anticholinergic-class side effects such as dry mouth (1.4%), constipation (0.7%), and mydriasis (dilation of the pupils of the eye) (0.7%).

 Do You Want to Help with Hh Research?

 For Hh sufferers, getting involved in research can be a potential path to treatment and a satisfying way to give back to the community that’s striving to make a difference in the excessive sweating world.
-To brush-up on the basics about clinical trials, click here.
+To brush up on the basics of clinical trials, click here.